-- A. Consistent with the FMLA and any amendments thereto, an employee who has worked for the state for at least twelve (12) months and for at least one thousand two hundred fifty (1,250) hours during the twelve (12) months prior to the requested leave is entitled to up to twelve (12) workweeks of Family Medical Leave (FML) in a twelve (12) month period for one or more of the following reasons one (1) through four (4): - 1.
+- A. Consistent with the FMLA and any amendments thereto, an employee who has worked for the state for at least twelve (12) months and for at least one thousand two hundred fifty (1,250) hours during the twelve (12) months prior to the requested leave is entitled to up to twelve (12) workweeks of Family Medical Leave (FML) in a twelve (12) month period for one or more of the following reasons 1 through 4: - 1.
 Parental leave for the birth and to care for a newborn child, or placement for adoption or foster care of a child and to care for that child. - 2.
 Personal medical leave due to the employee's own serious health condition that requires the employee's absence from work. - 3.
-FML to care for a spouse, son, daughter, parent, who suffers from a serious health condition that requires on-site care or supervision by the employee. - 4.
+FML to care for a spouse, son, daughter, parent, or state registered domestic partner as defined by RCW 26.60.020 and 26.60.030, who suffers from a serious health condition that requires on-site care or supervision by the employee.
+Because the FMLA does not recognize state registered domestic partners, an absence to care for an employee's state registered domestic partner will not be counted towards the twelve (12) workweeks of FML. - 4.
 FML for a qualifying exigency when the employee's spouse, child of any age or parent is on active duty or called to active duty status of the Armed Forces, Reserves or National Guard for deployment to a foreign country.
 Qualifying exigencies include attending certain military events, arranging for alternate childcare, addressing certain financial and legal arrangements, attending certain counseling sessions, and attending post-deployment reintegration briefings. - 5.
 Military Caregiver Leave will be provided to an eligible employee who is the spouse, child of any age, parent or next of kin of a covered service member.
 Eligible employees may take up to twenty-six (26) workweeks of leave in a single twelve (12) month period to care for the covered service member or veteran who is suffering from a serious illness or injury incurred in the line of duty.